openjck/dotfiles/README.md

 Follow these steps to install a single shell script:

-1. Install [docopts](https://github.com/docopt/docopts) somewhere along your
+1. Install [docopts](https://github.com/docopt/docopts).
+Shell scripts require
-   `$PATH`.
-Shell scripts require docopts and will not function without it.
+   docopts and will not function without it.
 2. Save the shell script somewhere along your `$PATH`.
 3. Make the script executable (e.g., `chmod u+x /path/to/script`).